SCET-CODING-CLUB/NEXA-Discord-Bot/readme.md

-🤖 NEXA Discord Bot
+# 🤖 NEXA Discord Bot

-Welcome to the official NEXA Bot for the Nexus Coding Club!
+A custom-built Discord bot for the Nexus Coding Club at SCET, designed to support the community with daily updates, member onboarding, event info, and more!

-This bot provides essential information about the club, automates onboarding with welcome messages, and allows members to access updates via intuitive slash commands.
+---

-📌 Features
+## 🚀 Features

-👋 Welcomes new members to the server
+- 🙌 Welcomes new members with a personalized message

-💬 Slash commands for easy interaction
+- 🎯 Displays the purpose of Nexus Coding Club

-🎯 Displays the club's mission and goals
+- 📅 Shares daily club activities (timings & content)

-📅 Lists daily club activities
+- 🎉 Lists past and upcoming events

-🎉 Shares event details
+- 🧑‍💻 Shows team hierarchy & roles

-🧑‍💻 Shows team roles and hierarchy
+- 🤝 Help command with contact info

-ℹ️ Gives an overview of the Nexus Coding Club
+- ⚙️ Built using Python, Discord.py, and Slash Commands

-📩 Provides help and contact support
+---